saicaca/fuwari/src/content/posts/covuni-experienc-draft.md

 For the challenge, we had to make it so that you can move the target sphere, and the character will still follow it.
 > ![the navmesh project](https://r2.sakurakat.systems/covuni-experience--navmesh-project.gif)

-The challenge wasn't intriguing enough for me, so I wanted to make the character use auto generated Off Mesh Links, and I did it by changing the cost for surfaces to wacky numbers.
+I wanted to make the character use auto generated Off Mesh Links, and I did it by changing the cost for surfaces to wacky numbers.
-:::note[the weird numbers]
+:::note[the wacky numbers]

 ![the hacky numbers](https://r2.sakurakat.systems/covuni-experience--navmesh-hack.png)